2026 In-Person Bilingual Paddle Team Training

 Offered through a series of guided invitations, the walk will help participants move beyond the chatter of the thinking mind and find a deeper sense of embodied engagement, enabling access to new ways of being while exploring relationship to self and others.
 This intentional practice of embodied presence cultivates access to powerful experiences of curiosity, awe, and wonder thatare essential for resilient engagement with this era of dramatic change and transformation.

-What to bring: Pack along water and come prepared for the weather as the event will happen rain or shine.
-Light snacks will be provided.
+What to bring: Pack along water and come prepared for the weather - we will be hosting this event rain or shine.
+Light snacks and drinks will be available at the beginning of the event.

 Accessibility: Restrooms are available in the park.
-Our group will be walking along mostly flat paved and gravel paths, with an option to go down to the sandy beach area.
+Our group will be walking along flat surfaces with options to go into areas with a ramp or stairs as well.

 View Event →